michaelBezick/AIL_from_visual_obs/README.md

 ### Curves

-The curves for experiments in the paper can be found in the "curves" repository.
+The curves for experiments in the paper can be found in the [curves](https://github.com/VittorioGiammarino/AIL_from_visual_obs/tree/LAIfO/curves) repository.

 ### Citation